nehanawar025/nehanawar025/README.md

 <br>
 <p>I'm a computer engineer on a quest to dive deep into the world of data.</p>
-- 🌱 I’m currently learning data visualization tools and, more importantly, best practices from the larger data visualization community.
+- 🌱 I’m currently learning Polars, Plotly, Google BigQuery, data visualization tools, and more importantly, best practices of data storytelling from the larger data community.
 <br>
 <br>
 <p>Always eager to connect, collaborate, and create data-driven innovations.
 Let's turn data into actionable insights!</p>